 The top graph shows stock prices and earnings per share.
 A decade on this graph is often long enough for you to see the close relationship between company earnings and stock appreciation.

 The bottom graph plots stock price divided by earnings, a ratio known as the “P/E”.
 Note how dramatically the P/E for a particular stock varies over time.
 Obviously, all other things being equal, it is advisable to invest in a stock when it trades at a relatively undervalued level.
-The graph also features arrows that help identify recent stock price, earnings and P/E values.
 Since the stock price and earnings lines track each other over time, when you find a significant gap between these two lines, the stock price is likely undervalued or overvalued.

 In addition to the graphs, you will find fundamental data for each company.
 This data, combined with current news and valuation information, allows you to remain a truly informed investor, one who appreciates how a longer-term perspective increases the odds of long-term success.